Bollegala/bollegala.github.io/pages/publications.md

 <li>Xia Cui, Frans Coenen, and Danushka Bollegala:
 <strong>Effect of Data Imbalance on Unsupervised Domain Adaptation of Part-of-Speech Tagging and Pivot Selection Strategies</strong>, Wokshop on Learning With Imbalanced Domains: Theory and Applications (LIDTA) at the
-European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD), pp. XX-XX.
+European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD), PRML 74:103-115.
 (2017.09)
 <a href="../papers/Xia_LIDTA_2017.pdf"><img src="../images/PDF.png" alt="Xia LIDTA 2017" width="30" height ="10"></a>
 <a href = "javascript:unhide('lidta-xia-17');" class="bibtex"><img src="../images/bib.png" alt="Xia ECML 2017" width="30" height ="10"></a>
 <div id = "lidta-xia-17" class="hidden">